 Or you’d rather not speak on the phone, you can click here to send us an email.

-“We have determined that the strain has spasm going on in the piriformis, hitting the sciatic nerve, and it’s not affected in any way by lumbar movements.
+“We have determined that the strain has spasm going on in the piriformis, hitting the sciatic nerve (this condition is known as sciatica), and it’s not affected in any way by lumbar movements.
 I did a piriformis test so it seems like that’s at least part of what we’re dealing with.

 What we’re going to do rather is perform a Positional Release Technique for the piriformis.
 One of the companies that made this famous may refer to this as “Jones Strain Counterstrain”.